Fort Worth Prenuptial Agreement Lawyer

 Divorces are some of the most contentious and often emotional court proceedings, and it is not uncommon to see headlines about nasty divorces and bitter spouses fighting over property and money during a divorce.
 However, one of the most effective ways to avoid being in one of these fierce divorce proceedings actually begins even before the marriage begins, by drafting something known as a prenuptial agreement.
 You are probably familiar with these legal instruments also from headlines, as it is very common to hear of massive prenuptial agreements between celebrities.
 However, no matter how much money you have or how much property you own, a prenuptial agreement is a good idea for anyone who is considering getting married.

 If you are considering marriage and would like to talk about creating a prenuptial agreement to protect your assets in the event of a divorce, one of our attorneys is ready to help answer your questions and explain how a prenuptial agreement may be beneficial to you.
-To set up a free legal consultation about your family law matter, call the Queenan Law Firm at (817) 476-1797.
+To set up a confidential legal consultation about your family law matter, call the Queenan Law Firm at (817) 476-1797.

 What is a Prenuptial Agreement?